twitter/twemoji/README.md

 }
 ```

 This will make sure emoji derive their width and height from the `font-size` of the text they're shown with.
-It also adds just a little bit of space before and after each emoji, and pulls them upwards a little bit for better optical alignment.
+It also adds just a little bit of space before and after each emoji and pulls them upwards a little bit for better optical alignment.

 ### UTF-8 Character Set

 To properly support emoji, the document character set must be set to UTF-8.
-This can done by including the following meta tag in the document `<head>`
+This can be done by including the following meta tag in the document `<head>`

 ```html
 <meta charset="utf-8">